Subsession/HttpClient/docs/README.md

 ### ResponseBuilder

+Used to create `ResponseInterface` instances.

+If no specific implementation is specified, it uses the default one: `Response`.

 > ⚠ IMPORTANT ⚠
 >
 > This builder should only be used in case you with to create a custom `AdapterInterface`, since that's the only place where responses are created.